 Completed PhD supervisions

 Amani, S. (2014).
-Metacognitive strategy instruction and pre-task planning: Impact on L2 argumentative writing ability.
+Metacognitive strategy instruction and pre-task planning: Impact on L2 argumentative writing ability (joint main supervisor).
 Thesis won the 2014 ALANZ (Applied Linguistics Association of New Zealand) Best PhD Thesis Award.

 Adnan, A. (2014) English language and the socio-cultural identity construction of Bumiputera Malays in Malaysia (co-supervisor)